nathancahill/Flask-Edits/README.md

 app.config['EDITS_PATH'] = op.join(op.dirname(op.abspath(__file__)), 'edits.json')
 ```

 Mark sections of your Jinja templates as editable.
+The section name is required, it's used as the section label when editing and the key that the edits are stored under.

 ```
-{% editable %}
+{% editable 'Section name' %}
 Python is a programming language that lets you work quickly and integrate systems more effectively.
 {% endeditable %}
 ```

+__Important:__

-Visit the URL that renders the template to register the ```editable``` section.
-It will not show up in the admin panel if you don't load the page first.
+There is no automatic detection of editable sections (yet).
+You have to visit the URL that renders the template to register it as editable.
+It will not show up in the admin panel until it has been rendered with ```render_template```.

 #### Admin